 In-Store Skills Assessment Tests and How to Prepare for Them

-Basic Math.
+Basic Maths Test.
 For the most part, this section of the test will ask you to complete simple math questions as it relates to customer service.
-Examples are making change, addition/subtraction/multiplication/division problems.
+Examples are making changes and addition/subtraction/multiplication/division problems.
 It’s important to note that your potential employer can see how long you take to answer each question.
 These are rated on a scale of 1-3.
-Be mindful of this; if you consistently score a three, it could give off a negative impression about your performance.
+Be mindful of this; if you consistently score a three, it could give off a negative impression of your performance.

 Word Problems.
 Covering many different areas of knowledge, the goal of this section is to see how well you can analyze given information and answer a question about it.
 Topics could include reading comprehension and math problems.
 Again, the questions will revolve around real-life scenarios that could happen on the job.
 It is extremely application-based.